slsa-framework/slsa/docs/spec/v1.0/threats.md

 Threats that can compromise the ability to prevent or detect the supply chain security threats above but that do not fall cleanly into any one category.

-<details><summary>Tamper with policy</summary>
+<details><summary>Tamper with expectations</summary>

-*Threat:* Modify the policy to accept something that would not otherwise be accepted.
+*Threat:* Modify the expectations to accept something that would not otherwise be accepted.

-*Mitigation:* Policies themselves require two-party review.
+*Mitigation:* Changes to expectations require some form of authorization, such as two-party review.

-*Example:* Policy for MyPackage only allows source repo `good/my-package`.
+*Example:* Expectations for MyPackage only allows source repo `good/my-package`.
-Adversary modifies the policy to also accept `evil/my-package`, then builds from that repo and uploads a bad version of the package.
-Solution: Policy changes require two-party review.
+Adversary modifies the expectations to also accept `evil/my-package`, then builds from that repo and uploads a bad version of the package.
+Solution:
+Expectation changes require two-party review.

 </details>
 <details><summary>Forge change metadata</summary>